OpenStorageNetwork/openstoragenetwork.github.io/README.md

-# OpenStorageNetwork User Documentation
+# Open Storage Network User Documentation

-Welcome to the user-facing documentation for the OpenStorageNetwork!
+Welcome to the user-facing documentation for the Open Storage Network!

 <!-- Local development section modified from hextra theme README -->
 ## Local Development